rstacruz/safe-async/Readme.md

 ### safe.promise

-The promise provider function.
-Safe-async allows
+The promise provider function that allows you to plug in the promise library of your choice.

 | Provider     | Code                                      |
 | --           | --                                        |